solita/solita.github.com/_posts/2022-xx-xx-code-reviews.md

 Example - Urgent and Big Code Review Just Before The Deadline:

 - Manager: "This must be accepted/merged in an hour.
 Our code ships then."
-- Reviewer: "This is horrible code; I can’t let it pass the review!"
+- Reviewer: "This is horrible code; I can't let it pass the review!"
 - Then the manager forces reviewer to accept it and promises that this was the last time reviewer must accept this kind of code.

 This shouldn't happen but we know it happens now and then.
 It is the situation that Tornhill describes: it is too late to change the code.

-## Fix = Review Unfinished Code
+## Fix = Review unfinished code

 What if that code was already reviewed when it wasn't ready yet?
 If it was reviewed when it was only 70% done?
 A reviewer could've mentioned about problems earlier and a programmer would've fixed them in time.